 We included three key sets of explanatory variables to predict life expectancy in the 184 countries over time.
 Country level general characteristics included population (in millions), year (2000 to 2015), and GDP (in billions).
 The GDP data were reported in constant 2010 prices, which were adjusted for the effects of price inflation [30].
 Current health expenditure (CHE) and government health expenditure (GGHE-D) as percent of GDP were used to account for investment in healthcare for a given country.
 Compulsory financing arrangements and compulsory health insurance as percent of the CHE were

 also included to account for any differences in the source of financing arrangements.
 Private health expenditure and OOP payment as percent of the CHE were two sources of healthcare expenditure.
-These percents fell in the range of 0 to 100.
+These percent fell in the range of 0 to 100.
 We excluded variables that could cause multicollinearity in our statistical models, which was determined by the variance inflation factor.

 The income group of a country was classified into four groups based on the World Bank’s classification criterion for that fiscal year: low, low-mid, up-mid, and high [31].
 This income classification for each country is based on the national income per person in a year and can vary by year [31].
 The year variable was not converted into dummy variables for two reasons: firstly, since there were 16 years of data, creating 15 dummy variables may exhaust the degrees of freedom in our statistical models, especially in stratified analyses; secondly, the life expectancy in different countries was generally linearly correlated with year, as shown in Figure1.